Although Skateistan began as an Afghan NGO, it has become a worldwide phenomenon involving people all around the world.

 US Board President

 Kristoffer became involved with Skateistan while working for the European Union in Afghanistan as a political advisor.
-He organized the incredibly successful fundraising event at the Copenhagen Skatepark in February this year that raised approximately $60,000 USD towards the building of our first facility.
+He organized the incredibly successful fundraising event at the Copenhagen Skatepark in February 2009 that raised approximately $60,000 USD towards the building of our first facility in Afghanistan.

 Kristoffer can be contacted at firstname.lastname@example.org